Tecnam P2012 Traveller: Market

 At the April 2011 unveiling, Tecnam planned VIP, cargo, parachuting and medevac variants after the commuter airliner introduction in 2015.

 In November 2015, Cape Air signed a letter of intent to order 100 aircraft while three prototypes were being built at Tecnam's plant in Capua, Italy.

 Tecnam aimed for 25 to 35 deliveries in 2019 and more in following years.

 Six new customers from Argentina, the South Pacific region and Russia had placed orders at the April 2017 AERO Friedrichshafen.

 Tecnam extended its Capua factory for a P2012 production area, capable of producing up to 40 aircraft per year.

 The delivery schedule for the first 20 aircraft to Cape Air was firmed on 21 September 2017: these first deliveries are due in January 2019 after EASA and FAA certification.

-Tecnam takes a €100,000 ($118,200) deposit to secure a 2019 delivery position and 20 aircraft per year should be delivered between 2019 and 2023.
+Tecnam took a €100,000 ($118,200) deposit to secure 2019 delivery positions, with 20 aircraft per year planned for delivery between 2019 and 2023.

 A second factory could be established to further expand production.

-Service entry during early 2019 should see 20 deliveries, including 8 to Cape Air, two for Seychelles-based Zil Air from July, and the others for charter and utility operators.
+Service entry during early 2019 planned for 20 deliveries, including eight to Cape Air, two for Seychelles-based Zil Air from July, and the others for charter and utility operators.

-Cape Air should allocate its first eight aircraft to serve New England from its Hyannis, Massachusetts, headquarters: Cape Cod, Nantucket, Martha’s Vineyard, Vermont and Maine, as a FAR part 135 operator while training first officers.
+Cape Air intended to allocate its first eight aircraft to serve New England from its Hyannis, Massachusetts, headquarters: Cape Cod, Nantucket, Martha’s Vineyard, Vermont and Maine, as a FAR part 135 operator while training first officers.

 By October 2018, Tecnam had secured 125 orders and options for the €2.35 million ($2.7 million) Traveller, forecasting a demand for 11,500 commuter aircraft over the following ten years.

-Tecnam planned to build 15 units during 2019; increasing to 25 aircraft in 2020 and to 35 during 2021.
+Tecnam planned to build 15 aircraft during 2019; increasing to 25 in 2020 and to 35 during 2021.

-Cape Air should acquire eight Travellers in 2019 and 12 in 2020, and have 92 more options during the next 10 years.
+Cape Air had taken delivery of 20 aircraft by March 2021 and had a firm order for delivery of 10 more.
+The airline also has options for 92 more aircraft over the next 10 years.

+The first P2012 Sentinel SMP was delivered to APEX Flight Academy in Taiwan in late 2021, with sensor installation planned locally.
+The variant was officially unveiled to the public at the Farnborough International Airshow in July 2022, where Tecnam introduced the P2012 Sentinel SMP as a dedicated platform for surveillance, maritime patrol, and mapping missions.